 Evaluations & Grades

-Broward Technical Centers' students are evaluated on their performance in the classroom and/or in the lab.
-Copies of these evaluations are maintained in the student files located in the Office of Admissions.
+Broward Technical Colleges' students are evaluated on their performance in the classroom and/or in the lab.
 Upon request, transcripts of completed courses are also available through the Office of Admissions.
 The following system of grading shall be used.